kavinvkannan/magicbox/README.md

  5. Has essential error handlings.
  6. Code readability.

- The main app.js is a minimialistic starting point which serves a simple helper html file when requested on base URL.
-Instead of having all the routes written in this single file, it is managed as routes, eg: /file/upload, /file/download under files.js.
+ The main app.js is a minimalistic starting point which serves a simple helper html file when requested on base URL.
+Instead of having all the endpoints written in this single file, it is managed as routes, eg: /file/upload, /file/download under files.js.
 This gives a clean view and understanding on what the main file does.
-This also promotes single reason change pricnciple and facilitates unit testing better.
+This also promotes single reason change principle and facilitates unit testing better.

-A local "db" is created which maitains each file's information.
+A local "db" is created which maintains each uploaded file's information.
 Ideally in a realtime environment, this could be leveraged to an actual db or to a cloud storage.
 One other reason to maintain a "db" locally was for faster fetching of file information.

 Firebase Storage was considered as the cloud storage for this project.
 The reason for this choice are as follows,
  1. Firebase cli is a great tool that makes project hosting, storage, and admin easier.